-Identify and map known occurrences of special-status plants within the study area, based on agency consultation and a review of existing information.
-Preliminary information is presented in Section 3.6, Botanical and Wildlife Resources of the PAD.

-- Develop a list of special-status plant species potentially occurring in the Project vicinity based on literature review and agency consultation.
+- Identify and map known occurrences of special-status plants within the study area, based on agency consultation and a review of existing information.
+Preliminary information is presented in Section 3.6, Botanical and Wildlife Resources of the PAD. - Develop a list of special-status plant species potentially occurring in the Project vicinity based on literature review and agency consultation.
 A preliminary list is provided in Section 3.6, Botanical and Wildlife Resources, Table 3.6-2 of the PAD. - Conduct focused special-status plant surveys, according to the Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Sensitive Natural Communities (CDFW 2018). - Field surveys will be conducted at the proper time of year when rare, threatened, or endangered species are both evident and identifiable.
 Generally, this is when the plants are flowering.
 Based on the blooming periods for plants known or potentially occurring within the Project vicinity, two surveys will be conducted, one in late April and one in late July (Table TERR 1-2). - The timing of surveys will be verified based on reference population monitoring.
-Agencies will be notified of population monitoring results and proposed survey dates prior to implementation of special-status plant surveys. - Systematic field techniques will be implemented (e.g., zigzag patterns, random meandering, and linear transects) in the study area. - If a special-status plant species population is identified on the perimeter of the study area, the study area will be expanded to document the full extent of the population. - Surveys will be floristic in nature and taxonomy will be based on The Jepson Manual (Baldwin et al. 2012).
-A comprehensive list of species observed during field surveys will be compiled. - Digital photographs, Global Positioning System (GPS) information, an estimate of the number of individuals present, and a description of associated vegetation alliance will be collected for each special-status plant population observed. - Develop a GIS map of special-status plant populations and overlay information on Project facilities. - Prepare and submit California Native Species Field Survey Forms for all specialstatus plant populations recorded to California Natural Diversity Database (CNDDB).
+Agencies will be notified of population monitoring results and proposed survey dates prior to implementation of special-status plant surveys. - A team of two botanists will cover the entire study area on foot.
+No vegetation sampling methods are proposed; rather, the biologists will use systematic field techniques (e.g., zigzag or linear patterns, random meandering) to cover land within the FERC Project boundary (or within 10 feet of Project trails outside the FERC Project boundary). - Areas that cannot be safely accessed (or for which permission to enter has not been granted by the owner) will be "surveyed" using binoculars, to the degree possible. - If a special-status plant species population is identified on the perimeter of the study area, the study area will be expanded to document the full extent of the population. - Botanists will also document the location and extent of any populations of Asclepias species (the host plant for the monarch butterfly).
+Refer to the TERR 2 TSP for specific data to be collected. - Surveys will be floristic in nature and taxonomy will be based on The Jepson Manual (Baldwin et al. 2012).
+A comprehensive list of species observed during field surveys will be compiled.

+- Digital photographs, Global Positioning System (GPS) information, an estimate of the number of individuals present, and a description of associated vegetation alliance will be collected for each special-status plant or Asclepias species population observed. - Develop a GIS map of special-status plant populations and overlay information on Project facilities. - Prepare and submit California Native Species Field Survey Forms for all specialstatus plant populations recorded to California Natural Diversity Database (CNDDB).